 Based in Rotherham, South Yorkshire, the company was formed in 1983 by Glyn Ducker, who continues to head up the family-owned and run business.
 Today, with 29,000 sq ft of modern production space, ‘GD’ is a volume manufacturer of timber staircases, windows and doorsets; supplying nationwide to major private and social housing developers.
 Combining the latest machinery and production techniques with a local workforce of more than 55 skilled employees (many with years of experience in “the GD way” of lean manufacturing principles), enables the company to provide effectively-managed, volume supply chain solutions.

-“One of the first things we did after agreeing the choice of new machinery, was to bring in Dust Control Systems to help with re-planning the expanded workshops”, says Glyn Ducker.
+“One of the first things we did after agreeing the choice of new machinery, was to bring in Dust Control Systems (now part of Filtermist Systems Limited) to help with re-planning the expanded workshops”, says Glyn Ducker.
 “We have dealt with DCS for many years and knew that they had the know-how and expertise required to determine the optimum locations for all machines, which in turn would allow them to design an extraction upgrade scheme which would be both efficient and economical to run.”

 Utilising as much of the existing ductwork and plant as possible, a new extraction system layout was devised that includes a total of four fans feeding wood waste to an externally-sited dust extraction system.
 Designed to handle a total airflow capacity of 22,000m3 /hr, the new system employs a high-efficiency modular filter with pressure-free discharge, via a rotary valve, into a wood waste transfer system.
 The filter unit is fitted with the Superbag polyester filter bags which employ a patented weaving technique, in tubular format, giving the filter bag a surface that can cope with varying filter loads.